-Council's assets include roads, drains, water, sewerage, parks and recreation areas, and public buildings.
+Council's assets include roads, bridges, footpaths, stormwater, water, wastewater (sewerage), parks and recreation areas, public buildings and waste.
 Their lifecycle and condition can be difficult to determine and are subject to the impacts of adverse climatic conditions and natural disasters.
 The lifecycle costs of these assets can be large and difficult to determine and often the financing of works goes through peaks and troughs as grants become available.